 Initially this plot of land was a field, with a few fruit trees and bushes dotted along the property.
 Also on the site was a stone pit and a handful of granite walls typical of this region in Portugal.
-These elements were preserved, to keep some of the site’s heritage, but now a new building stands.
-Sleek interior design and playful use of the slope give this house a relaxing and serene feel.
+These elements were preserved to keep some of the site’s overall heritage, but now a new building stands.
+An extra special Portuguese house with a relaxing and serene feel owing to its sleek interior design and playful use of the natural slope.

-The sloping hill encouraged the two story level approach, with the lower floor featuring a street facing porch, car parking area, and the lawn.
-Inside, the lower level provides space for service rooms; where the family can hide an extra storage room, toilet, and the laundry room.
+The sloping hill encouraged the two story level approach of this Portuguese house, with the lower floor featuring a street facing porch, car parking area, and the lawn.
+Meanwhile inside, the lower level provides space for service rooms.
+Here, the family can hide an extra storage room, toilet, and the laundry room.
 It also contains an atrium that reaches to the upper floor.
 The facade is framed with polished white marble panels.

-Upstairs features all the living areas plus three bedrooms, but you’ll notice the way that the hill slope allows these rooms to flow out to the garden, with decking areas and the swimming pool.
+Upstairs features all the living areas plus three bedrooms.
+We especially love the way that the hill slope allows these rooms to flow out to the garden, with decking areas and the swimming pool.

 A direct path from the ground floor makes its way to the upper story via an outdoor staircase.